sonyaarom/huber_bot/README.md

 The repository is structured as follows:

-- `data/`: Contains datasets used for training and evaluation.
 - `models/`: Pretrained models and scripts for fine-tuning.
 - `scripts/`: Utility scripts for various tasks.
 - `notebooks/`: Jupyter notebooks for exploratory data analysis and experimentation.